citp/privacy-policy-historical/o/ol/ola/olacabs.com.md

 Q: How do I cancel my booking?
 What are the charges?
 A: You can cancel your booking anytime.
 The cancellation charges are as follows:
 48 hours before booked time: No Charge
-24 - 48 hours before booked time: 20% of the booking amount
+24 - 48 hours before booked time: 50% of the advance amount
-0 - 24 hours before booked time: 50% of the booking amount
+0 - 24 hours before booked time: 100% of the advance amount

   Terms and Conditions